Categorical models for equivariant classifying spaces: The comparison between and

 We also have the mapping space $\sU(EG,B\PI)$.
 The canonical map $E\PI\rtarr B\PI$ induces a map $q\colon \sU(EG,E\PI)\rtarr \sU(EG,B\PI)$.
 Then there is an induced map $\xi$ that makes the following diagram commute.

 The analogy with the triangle in \myref{notformal} should be evident.
-As was also observed in \cite[Theorem 5]{May}, elementary covering space theory gives the following result, which is the space level forerunner of the categorical \myref{Main}.
+As observed in \cite[Theorem 5]{May}, elementary covering space theory gives the following result, which is the space level forerunner of the categorical \myref{Main}.

 \begin{thm}\mylabel{Main2} If $\PI$ is discrete, then $\xi\colon \sU(EG,E\PI)/\PI \rtarr \sU(EG,B\PI)$ is a homeomorphism and therefore $q\colon \sU(EG,E\PI)\rtarr \sU(EG,B\PI)$ is a universal principal $(\PI;\GA)$-bundle. \end{thm}